uhm-descartes/ee342/morea/axioms/experience-vitali.md

 $$1= P([0,1]) = \sum_{r \textrm{ rational}} P(H \oplus r) = \sum_{r \textrm{ rational}} P(H). \hfill(1)$$

-We are allowed to write sum over rational numbers since there is a one to one correspondance between rationals and natural numbers (so the above is really like $$\sum_{i\ge 1}$$.
+We are allowed to write sum over rational numbers since there is a one to one correspondance between rationals and natural numbers (so the sum over rationals is really like $$\sum_{i\ge 1}$$, except the indices are called by different names).

 Now we have a problem with Equation (1).
 The left side of the equation is 1.
 The right side is 0 if $$P(H)=0$$, and $$\infty$$ if $$P(H)$$ is